 Me to, disappointed

 - Travel date: 28th July 2007

 Windy, but worth it

 - Travel date: 7th February 2007

 Average AI-would not chose this hotel again

-- Travel date: Sun 7th of January 2007
+- Travel date: 7th January 2007

 "Having been to Hurghada before, I knew pretty much what to expect.
 We booked an all inclusive deal direct with the hotel, and it has to be said that the cost was very good.
 Unfortunately, the hotel having gone all inclusive meant that they seem to have abandoned all sense of service.
 My wife has been here before, and she observed that this had gone downhill.
 Everything is now "help yourself" - which is fine to a point, but virtually impossible to get any waiter service as used to be the case.
 Food and plates cold, although quality not bad (not great either).
 Rooms fairly small and tatty.
 T.V didnt have all the advertised channels, safe didnt work etc. There are I am sure better hotels for not much more money.
 Entertainment was of no interest to us as in French and geared towards them and Russian.
 Beach is nice, and sun beds aplenty with good wind breaks (needed in November).
 OK for a relaxing week on the beach at the right price.
 Take a good look around other options though."

 - Travel date: 16th November 2006

 Disappointed - bad service

 "I was spending 10 days in Egypt and decided in last minute to go to Hurghada.
 So I booked the Sofitel just one night before arrival.
 The Sofitel Hurghada has a good structure with pool, diving center, beaches, etc, but the service is terrible.
 According to Accor Hotels website, check-in starts at 12 noon, but that's not true: Recepition told me (and show me) 2pm check-in and I waited until 14h00 to get a room (meanwhile they took care of the russians guests).
 The room took me back in the 80's: old (and ugly) furniture and small bathroom, without a tub (I was expecting this from a Sofitel).
 The mini-fridge was empty and nobody comes to fill it up, room service is quite simple (with a very few options of food), and I'm waiting for a towel till today!
 The hotel offers a shuttle service to the city (LE 20) and a complimentary shuttle to the airport.
 Overall, bad hotel, bad service.
 If you are russian, pick the Sofitel, as the staff takes care of you very well.
 If you're not, avoid this hotel."

 - Travel date: 25th October 2006

 Loved the Sofitel!!!

 - Travel date: 31st August 2006

 Disappointed with the Sofitel